 Cambridge College's School of Education brings educators from around the country and abroad for an intensive summer of study, in the National Institute for Teaching Excellence (NITE).
-Students typically rogram Locations at Cambridge College Centers take one course each week.
+Students typically take one course each week.
 They also get academic support and participate in other academic activities.
 They return to their schools renewed and empowered to improve their classrooms, school systems, and their own lives.